AnythingAnonymoose/giphinator/README.md

  NOTES:
  - You should use at least node version 5.7
  - The API should follow RESTful practices
- - The code style defined in the `.jscsrc` and `.jshintrc` files should be followed
+ - The code style defined in the `.jscsrc` and `.jshintrc` files should be followed - this can be validated using the jscs and jshint node modules.
  - Bonus points will be given for useful abstraction